replit/kaboom/doc/25-platformer.md

-# Platformer with kaboom
+# Platformer with Kaboom
 Platform games are often games where the main objective is to move the player character between points in a rendered environment.
 These games require players to run, jump and climb in the rendered environment to navigate it and reach their goal.

 In this tutorial, we're going to create a multi-level platform game where a player navigates their environment collecting food and coins for points.

 ## Steps to follow

-We're going to learn how to add the following:
+We're going to cover how to do the following:

-- Game objects - Loading the necessary characters
+- Load game objects
-- The main scene - Adding game levels and positioning our characters and game events
+- Create the main scene
-- Player movement - Setting up control keys
+- Handle player movement
-- Collisions - Events for when our character collides with other objects in the game
+- Handle collisions
+- Create the winning and losing scene

 ![platformer](platformer.png)

+The code for this tutorial can be found on [our repl](https://replit.com/@ritza/platformer) or you can try out the embedded repl below.

 ## Getting Started
-Let's add the following code to our project to initialize a kaboom context:
+Let's add the following code to our project to initialize a Kaboom context:

 ```javascript
 import kaboom from "kaboom"

 kaboom()
 ```

+## Loading game objects
 To import all the sprites and sound assets we will need for the game, add the following code below  the `kaboom()` function:

 ```javascript
 loadSprite("bean", "/sprites/bean.png")
 loadSprite("ghosty", "/sprites/ghosty.png")
 loadSprite("spike", "/sprites/spike.png")